What's covered in this article?

 When you purchase a new furnace or air conditioner from a respectable company, the unit will be registered after installation, which means it will be fully covered by the manufacturer’s warranty.

-This obviously isn’t an option with a used furnace.
+This obviously isn’t an option when buying a used furnace.
 Most warranties also specifically state that they only apply to the original owner, and in the original home and installation location.

 Furthermore, even if you do find a contractor to install the unit, it’s unlikely they will want to offer any labour warranty on the installation.